StarkArk/Local_Real_Estate_Analysis/README.md

 &emsp; - How many have been sold in the last year?
 &emsp; - Where in the valley are they located?
 &emsp; - What is the most popular configuration of Bedrooms and Bathrooms?
 &emsp; - Is a Starter Home a good deal?

+Affordability is addressed in the conclusion.

 ## Starter Homes and Local Real Estate